mjc4thewin/myRetailRESTfulService/README.md

 - Highest recommendation: spend time understanding the business needs and contraints before racing to production.
 Align with business partners on an implementation strategy that can scale with rest of the business and evolve to meet changing needs.
 - Leverage caching to promote fast response times
 - Improve tests and increase code coverage
-- Front-end with an API gateway to house documentation and handle traffic, logging, auth, etc
+- Set up API gateway for documentation, traffic management, logging, auth, etc
 - Require client applications to have a proper token to access resources
 - Use mongoDB cluster with continuous backups
-- Connect to a build pipeline, spin up ephemeral environments that run automated tests and promote to staging
+- Connect to a build pipeline, spin up ephemeral environments that run automated tests and promote to staging/prod
-- Deploy to load balanced production environment that can scale up and down based on traffic
+- Deploy to load balanced production environment that can scale up and down based on demand